-- 2.3.1 Large House Shops and Neighbourhood Shops which is larger than 40m2 in extent will be levied on the business tariff. - 2.3.2 Properties that are used as Accommodation establishments with five (5) or more rental units will be levied on the business tariff.
+- 2.3.1 Large House Shops and Neighbourhood Shops which exceeds 40m2 in extent will be levied on the business tariff. - 2.3.2 Properties that are used as Accommodation establishments with five (5) or more rental units will be levied on the business tariff.
+Properties leased on a long-term basis with five (5) or more rental units will be levied on the business tariff. - 2.3.3 Block of flats will be levied on the business tariff (with the services of these flats/unit being based on the nature of use).